incaseCamels/googleChrome/README.md

 I will add another variant of this script to do no closing of processes, and just balloons, so that you can have a more in your face approach without an auto relaunch.

-I will look at adding a confirmation balloon on whether you want to relaunch Chrome, and a count down version, so it doesn't interrupt any unsavable forms you had been filling out.
+I will look at adding a confirmation TOAST notification on whether you want to relaunch Chrome, and a 5 minute count down version, so it doesn't interrupt any unsavable forms you had been filling out.

 I will look at making that more configurable by selecting which mode you want to run it in with parameters.